MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD09_LAB_MANUAL.md

 1. Start the **MSL-TMG1** virtual machine if it is not already running.
 2. Start the **20480C-SEA-DEV11** virtual machine if it is not already running, and log on as **Student** with the password **Pa$$w0rd**.
-3. Configure Internet Explorer to enable support for application caching:
+3. Configure Microsoft Edge to enable support for application caching:
-- Start Internet Explorer.
+- Start Microsoft Edge.
-- In the Internet Explorer, press F10 to display the menu bar.
+- In the Microsoft Edge, press F10 to display the menu bar.
 - On the **Tools** menu, click **Internet options**.
 - In the **Internet Options** dialog box, click **Settings**.
 - In the **Website Data Settings** dialog box, click the **Caches and databases** tab.
 - Select the **Allow website caches and databases** check box, and then click **OK**.
 - In the **Internet Options** dialog box, click **OK**.
-- Close Internet Explorer.
+- Close Microsoft Edge.
-4. Start Visual Studio and open the **ContosoConf.sln** solution from the **E:\Mod09\Labfiles\Starter\Exercise 1** folder.
+4. Start Visual Studio and open the **ContosoConf.sln** solution from the **Allfiles\Mod09\Labfiles\Starter\Exercise 1** folder.
 5. Open the **appcache.manifest** file.
 This file contains a partial application manifest that lists the resources a web browser must cache for offline access.
 6. After the comment near the start of the file, insert the following URLs to cache the **Home**, **About**, **Schedule**, and **Location** pages:
     ```javascript